jundalisay/superb/content/en/maharlika/laws/epira/chapter-9.md

 PSALM shall diligently seek to reduce stranded costs, if any.

-## SEC.
-69. Renegotiation of Power Purchase and Energy Conversion Agreements between Government Entities
+## Section 69.
+Renegotiation of Power Purchase and Energy Conversion Agreements between Government Entities

 Within 3 months from the effectivity of this Act, all power purchase and energy conversion agreements between PNOC-EDC and NAPOCOR, including but not limited to the Palimpinon, Tongonan and Mt.
 Apo Geothermal complexes, shall be reviewed by the ERC in order to remove any hidden costs or extraordinary mark-ups in the cost of power or steam above their true costs.

 All amended contracts shall be submitted to the Joint Congressional Power Commission for approval.
 The ERC shall ensure that all savings realized from the reduction of said mark-ups shall be passed on to all end-users.

-## SEC.
-70. Missionary Electrification
+## Section 70.
+Missionary Electrification

 NAPOCOR shall remain to perform the missionary electrification through the Small Power Utilities Group (SPUG).